 The Saudi contingent is sensitive to their presence in the small gold rush town nestled in the Sierra Foothills.
 And to that end, for the first month of operation, starting in November, any wife or daughter who shows up wearing a hijab will get 50% off their ticket prices.
 Those who appear in the more conservative niqab or burqa will receive a 75% discount.

 In the spirit of multiculturalism, a few locals welcomed the change.

-“Grass Valley and the greater area needs more diversity,” said registered nurse Elizabeth Potheller outside of Subsational, a popular local sandwich shop.
+“Grass Valley and the greater area need more diversity,” said registered nurse Elizabeth Potheller outside Subsational, a popular local sandwich shop.
 “I think the calls to prayer will add some desperately needed color to downtown.
 And it will be fun to have a cup of coffee up there with my husband’s permission, of course.”